Open Arts

 • Artistic practice: The focus of the course is the (individual) artistic practice/project which should explore and cross disciplinary boundaries.

 • Focus: Students can take a targeted look at the content and methods of another specialised discipline that is relevant to their own project.
 The entire range of courses offered by the Mozarteum University is available to students.
-In accordance with conditions and offers individual practice is co-supervised by teachers from the Mozarteum's departments and institutes.
+Individual practice is co-supervised by teachers from the Mozarteum's departments and institutes, depending on the courses offered and the available capacity.

 • Forum: This is where students (from all years), teachers, co-supervisors and external partners regularly exchange ideas and practices.